Dhruvcoder1312/Brainwave_Matrix_Intern/README.md

 --User-Friendly Menu: Intuitive menu-driven system for administrators to perform all library operations.

 Technologies Used

 1.Programming Language: Python

 2.Database: MySQL

 3.SQL Queries: For data manipulation and retrieval

-How It Works
+-----How It Works------

 Books Management:

-Add new books with details like title, author, genre, and availability.
+1.Add new books with details like title, author, genre, and availability.

-Update or view book records as required.
+2.Update or view book records as required.

 Members Management:

-Register new members with their details.
+1.Register new members with their details.

-View all registered members.
+2.View all registered members.

 Borrowing and Returning Books:

-Record transactions for borrowing books.
+1.Record transactions for borrowing books.

-Update records upon return and calculate fines for delayed returns.
+2.Update records upon return and calculate fines for delayed returns.

 Fines Calculation:

-Overdue fines are calculated at ₹2/day after the due date.
+1.Overdue fines are calculated at ₹2/day after the due date.

 Setup Instructions
 Install Python and MySQL on your system.
 Create a MySQL database using the provided schema.